 Greg has over 20 years’ experience as a dispute resolution and litigation lawyer.
 He specialises in complex commercial and corporate disputes and litigation.
-He also specialises in regulatory disputes & litigation, commissions of inquiry and administrative law.
+He also specialises in regulatory disputes and litigation, commissions of inquiry and administrative law.

 Greg has acted in many complex commercial disputes and litigation, across the Federal and various State jurisdictions, including in the areas of contract, competition, finance and intellectual property law.
 Several of these matters have involved cross-border issues.